-We have audited the accompanying modified cash basis financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the North DuPage Special Education Cooperative, Illinois, as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the Cooperative's basic financial statements as listed in the table of contents.
+We have audited the accompanying modified cash basis financial statements of the governmental activities, the major fund, and the aggregate remaining fund information of the North DuPage Special Education Cooperative (the Cooperative), Illinois, as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the Cooperative's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, each major fund, and the aggregate remaining fund information of the North DuPage Special Education Cooperative, Illinois, as of June 30, 2022, and the respective changes in financial position for the year then ended in accordance with the cash basis of accounting as described in Note 1.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, the major fund, and the aggregate remaining fund information of the North DuPage Special Education Cooperative, Illinois, as of June 30, 2023, and the respective changes in financial position for the year then ended in accordance with the modified cash basis of accounting as described in Note 1.